Universal constraints on selection strength in lineage trees: A framework for lineage statistics

-\textit{Framework} --- A colony of cells can be represented as a branched tree, whose branches are called lineages and whose nodes correspond to cell divisions.
+A colony of cells can be represented as a branched tree, whose branches are called lineages and whose nodes correspond to cell divisions.
 We assume that each cell in the population divides after a stochastic time into exactly $m$ daughter cells.
 In order to extract relevant statistics from such a tree, one needs to sample the lineages following a weighting scheme.
-Two main weighting methods have been introduced in \cite{nozoe_inferring_2017,thomas_making_2017,lin_effects_2017}, namely the backward (or retrospective) and the forward (or chronological) samplings.
+The backward (or retrospective) and the forward (or chronological) samplings have been introduced in the context of populations of cells \cite{nozoe_inferring_2017,thomas_making_2017,lin_effects_2017}, and previously defined in the mathematical literature \cite{baake_mutation_2007,smerlak_quasi-species_2021}.
 The backward sampling of lineages assigns a uniform weight $N(t)^{-1}$ to each of the $N(t)$ lineages, leading to an over-representation of cells coming from sub-populations that divided more than average.
 To compensate this bias, the forward sampling takes into account the number of divisions $K$ along a lineage and assigns to the lineage a weight $N_0^{-1} m^{-K}$, where $N_0$ is the size of the initial population.
-It cancels the effect of natural selection acting on a colony, and allows to extract from tree-structured data the statistics that would be obtained in single-lineage experiments, like in mother-machine configuration \cite{wang_robust_2010}.
+Intuitively, a lineage is followed forward in time from a cell in the initial population, by choosing with uniform probability $1/m$ which daughter to follow among the $m$ daughters at each division.
+In this sense, the forward sampling cancels the effect of selection because the sister cells born from the same division have the same weight, regardless of their reproductive successes, i.e. the sizes of the sub-populations they generate.
+Thus, the statistics obtained with a forward sampling of the lineages within a tree reproduces the statistics obtained in single-lineage experiments, like in mother-machine configuration \cite{wang_robust_2010}.
+A graphical example of the two samplings for a simple tree is given on \cref{fig_price_vs_us}.